Roadmap

 Where're things heading?

-So just as an initial disclaimer, this is not set in stone, and there's no definitive dates for when or if pieces of what's here will arrive.
-Which I know might be a bit disappointing, but this whole thing is just me as of now, and while I'd like to make time for it - things don't always go the way you want day to day.
-Instead of a concrete roadmap, this is more of a ideas page, with a few categories - definite, maybe, and no. And one section of things I'm going to definitely not do!
+So just as disclaimer, this is not set in stone!
+And there's no definitive dates for when or if pieces of what's here will arrive.
+As of now this whole thing is just, and while I'd like to make time for it - things don't always go the way you want day to day.
+Instead of a concrete roadmap, this is more of a ideas page, with a few categories - definite, maybe, and no.

 Definite